jesselessa/rover-js/README.md

 # rover-js

-This project is a game that allows a user to pilot a rover on a two-dimensional grid using directional buttons, in order to find an alien in a 30 seconds delay.
+This game allows you to pilot a rover on a two-dimensional grid by using the directional arrows with your mouse or your keyboard in order to find an alien hidden on Mars in less than 30 seconds.

 ## Table of Contents